What is Overton’s coverage and how does it compare to other systems?

 It’s important to note that a “policy source” in this context is a website or domain from which we are collecting documents.

-Usually a website includes documents from just one organization, but this varies from country to country.
+Usually a website (Overton policy source) includes documents from just one organisation, but this varies from country to country.

 For example, in the UK a single policy source – gov.uk – hosts documents from all of the government’s departments as well as many government agencies.